grafana/grafana/docs/sources/panels/transform-data/index.md

 Use this transformation to combine the results from multiple queries (combining on a passed join field or the first time column) into one result, and drop rows where a successful join cannot occur - performing an inner join.

-In the example below, we have two queries returning table data.
-It is visualized as two separate tables before applying the inner join transformation.
+In the following example, two queries return table data.
+It is visualized as two tables before applying the inner join transformation.

 Query A: